quark-engine/quark-engine/docs/source/quark_inside_index.rst

 Quark-Engine Inside
 ===================
-This chapter explains how Quark work inside.
+This chapter explains how Quark works inside.

 .. toctree::